NovaVolunteer/definingdatascience/Appendix/appendix-sources.md

 format: html
 editor: visual
 link-citations: true
-bibliography: HistoryDataScience.bib
+bibliography: Appendix/HistoryDataScience.bib
 execute:
   echo: false
 ---
+# Primary Sources

-# About the Sources
+## About the Sources

 The primary sources on which the conclusions of this essay are based comprise a variety of documents, from technical journals to blog posts to internal reports.
 They come from a range of viewpoints, from data analysis and statistics to data mining and data science *per se*.
 For the purposes of the essay, we select a more or less representative subset across these axes of variation.
 With respect to representativeness, in some cases a document was chosen for its influence, in others, such as the post by Dataman, because it is considered more or less typical of a common genre.